mminer/mminer.github.com/_posts/2020-06-20-shine-on-you-crazy-plankton.md

 ---

-[^1]: Back when off-sites were a thing you could do instead of cowering in your bedroom begging for the coronavirus to just give it up already.
+[^1]: Back when off-sites were a thing you could do instead of cowering in your bedroom begging for the coronavirus to give it up already.